-We are applying our MAP platform to the analysis of the mutation landscape of more than 300 genes, including 95 oncogenic kinases, within Foundation Medicine's FoundationOne CDx test panel.
-Of these 95 kinases, we applied our MAP scoring algorithm to six kinases, including all ErbB family members, other RTKs (FGFR3) and a non-receptor kinase (BRAF).
+We are applying our MAP platform to the analysis of the mutation landscape of more than 300 genes, including 92 kinases within Foundation Medicine's FoundationOne CDx test panel.
+Of these 92 kinases, we applied our MAP scoring algorithm to six kinases, including all ErbB family members, other RTKs (FGFR3) and a non-receptor kinase (BRAF).
 We are advancing several early programs focused on targeting a range of driver mutations, including allosteric activating mutations.
 We believe these general principles also apply to targets associated with diseases outside of oncology.
+We are currently evaluating additional groups of targets, including allosteric FGFR3 mutations and allosteric BRAF mutations, among others, for drug discovery.
+As part of our on-going efforts to leverage our know-how regarding mutations in the ErbB family, we also continue to investigate novel potent and selective compounds directed against this family of targets.